Please note that this article uses Flex UI 2.0 screenshots.

 Flex UI supports plugins - self-contained React components that allow users to extend, modify or add new functionality to the Flex frontend.
 Plugins have access to all the Flex frontend APIs.

-You can view and manage the plugins on your Flex application by navigating to the Plugins Dashboard ( Admin > Plugins Dashboard).
+You can view and manage the plugins on your Flex application by navigating to the Custom Plugins Dashboard ( Admin > Plugins > Custom plugins).

 If you have plugins that are currently using an older version of the platform, you can view them on the Developer Setup Page.